wwzz-max/DRCL/README.md

 The `image-idx` argument shall be followed by space-separated index/indices of the images to be plotted.

-Without the `--comparison` flag, the DDCL-only results will be plotted.
+Without the `--comparison` flag, the DRCL-only results will be plotted.
 With the ` --comparison` flag, the side-by-side comparison against other methods will be plotted.

 With the ` --grayscale` flag, the input images and reconstructed images will be plotted in grayscale.